Suzann Pettersen

-Suzann Pettersen (born 7 April 1981) is a retired Norwegian professional golfer.
+Suzann Pettersen (born 7 April 1981) is a Norwegian former professional golfer.
 She played mainly on the U.S.-based LPGA Tour, and was also a member of the Ladies European Tour.
-Her career best world ranking was second and she held that position several times, most recently from August 2011 until February 2012.
+Her career-best world ranking was second and she held that position several times, most recently from August 2011 until February 2012.
 She retired on 15 September 2019 after holing the winning putt for the European team at the 2019 Solheim Cup, notwithstanding that she had been away from golf for almost 20 months on maternity leave prior to the event.

 Amateur career

 Pettersen was born in Oslo, Norway.
 Both her parents, Axel and Mona, participated in sports.
 She has two brothers, Stefan and Gunerius.
 Suzann Pettersen is a distant relative of merchant Gunerius Pettersen (1826–1892).

 As an amateur, Pettersen was a five-time Norwegian Amateur Champion (1996–2000), and won the Girls Amateur Championship in 1999.
 She represented Norway in the world amateur team championship for women, the Espirito Santo Trophy in 1998 and 2000, finishing as the leading individual in her second appearance.
 Pettersen also represented Europe in the 1997 and 1999 Junior Ryder Cup Matches.